JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 * [simplest viable implementation](https://juliadiff.org/ChainRulesCore.jl/dev/autodiff/operator_overloading.html#ReverseDiffZero)

 ## ChainRules
 From our discussions about AD systems so far we see that while the basic, *engine*, part is relatively straightforward, it devil is in writing the rules prescribing the computation of gradients.
-These rules are needed for every system whether it is graph based, tracking, or wengert list based.
+These rules are needed for every system whether it is graph based, tracking, or Wengert list based.
 ForwardDiff also needs a rule system, but rules are a bit different (as they are pushing the gradient forward rather than pulling it back).
 It is obviously a waste of effort for each AD system to have its own set of rules.
-Hence the community (initiated by Lyndon White and hence probably funded mainly by Invenia) have started to work on a unified system to express differentiation rules, such that they can be shared between systems.
-So far, they are supported by `Zygote.jl`, `Nabla.jl`, `ReverseDiff.jl` and `Diffractor.jl`, hence the approach seems to work.
+Therefore the community (initiated by Lyndon White backed by [Invenia](https://github.com/invenia)) have started to work on a unified system to express differentiation rules, such that they can be shared between systems.
+So far, they are supported by `Zygote.jl`, `Nabla.jl`, `ReverseDiff.jl` and `Diffractor.jl`, suggesting that the unification approach is working.

 The definition of reverse diff rules follows the idea we have nailed above (we refer readers interested in forward diff rules [to official documentation](https://juliadiff.org/ChainRulesCore.jl)).